 Students can gain firsthand knowledge and experience by working part-time in the Arena, learning about all aspects of events management from ticketing, marketing, house operations, sound, lighting and production for concerts.

-University Village.
-University Village is an environment for upper-class students and is considered "premier living" with private bedrooms for each resident.
-Most apartments are 4 bedrooms with 2 bathrooms or 2 bedrooms with 1 bathroom.
-There are also a limited number of 4-bedroom, 4-bathroom apartments.
-Each apartment is equipped with a furnished living room and full kitchen, which is complete with a microwave and dishwasher.
+University Village (UV) is considered CSUSB’s premier living community for upper-class students.
+University Village offers four bedroom two-bathroom apartments or two bedroom one-bathroom apartments.
+There are also a limited number of four-bedroom and four-bathroom apartments.
+Each apartment is equipped with a furnished living room and full kitchen, in addition of a microwave and dishwasher.
 Each building has an elevator and is accessible for individuals with disabilities.
-Laundry facilities are located on each floor.
+Laundry facilities are also located on each floor.
 University Village is also home to two Faculty-in-Residence.

 Office of Ombuds Services